jOscillada06/Getting-and-Cleaning-Data-Course-Project1/README.md

-##Getting and Cleaning Data Project
+# Getting and Cleaning Data - Course Project

-Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.
+This is the course project for the Getting and Cleaning Data Coursera course.

-##Overview

-This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent analysis.
-A full description of the data used in this project can be found at The UCI Machine Learning Repository

-The source data for this project can be found here.

-Making Modifications to This Script

-Once you have obtained and unzipped the source files, you will need to make one modification to the R file before you can process the data.
-Note that on line 26 of run_analysis.R, you will set the path of the working directory to relect the location of the source files in your own directory.

-##Project Summary
+The R script, `run_analysis.R`, does the following:

+1. Download the dataset if it does not already exist in the working directory
+2. Load the activity and feature info
+3. Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
+4. Loads the activity and subject data for each dataset, and merges those columns with the dataset
+5. Merges the two datasets
+6. Converts the `activity` and `subject` columns into factors
+7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The following is a summary description of the project instructions
+The end result is shown in the file `tidy.txt`.

-You should create one R script called run_analysis.R that does the following.
-1. Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set 4.
-Appropriately labels the data set with descriptive activity names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.